 Split 2: This one is a pre-sell video to increase engagement, warm up the newly acquired subscriber and then send the subscriber to a sales page.
-In my design the sales page is a short page with a summary of what the subscriber should expect to receive.
-The call to action is a button which links to a rotator.
-This rotator has three different links linking to 3 different check out pages to test out three different prices.
+In my design, the sales page is a short page with a summary of what the subscriber should expect to receive.
+The call to action is a button that links to a rotator.
+This rotator has three different links linking to 3 different checkout pages to test out three different prices.
 This page also has a conversion pixel.

 Another thing I noticed, is the results of the split test.
 This is what I was going after from the beginning.
 Remember my goal is to see what price is the most attractive for my subscribers.
 So out of the (125?) conversions, the tracking link which holds my split test of the two thank you pages only shows 76 unique hits and 85 raw hits.
 Raw hits occur when one specific individual clicks on the same click more than the one time we expect of him.
 Now this does not make sense to me as this link should read 125.
 I’m also puzzled as to how my conversion rate was calculated.
 According to the results I see from my thank you link my overall conversion rate would be 18.75% and not the 31% mentioned earlier.
 The plot thickens…

 The very last piece of the puzzle did work fine however and that I’m pleased to see.
 According to the hits tracked by the rotator, the second thank you page hits match the hits of the rotator that sends traffic to my 3 other sales pages.
 Although this part of the puzzle worked, the question still remains, what is going on with the numbers?
 To answer this question I thought it would be best to contact the developers of the tracking tool.
 I explained the situation and you will see the reply below: